The Importance of Temperature Control in Plastic Injection Molding

 Quality Temperature Control in Thermoplastic Injection Molding Makes All the Difference in Your Manufactured Part

 These factors and others, including mold heating-cooling channels and the coolant type, are essential considerations for a quality plastic part.
-The custom injection molding professionals at Retlaw Industries are available to tell you more about the process conditions in which they make their molded plastic parts.
+The custom injection molding professionals at Retlaw Industries are available to tell you more about the process conditions in which they make their molded plastic part products.

 The temperature in which each kind of plastic is injected can impact the part’s performance when finished.
 For example, the polymer ABS injected at 185° F will have a different end result than ABS injected at around 500° F.